Bentley Connect Edition Configuration

 There is information in the product help, search for “Create a Deployment Image”.

 You can do it from either the CMD or the Run window.
-Cut and paste the full folder address and the exe filename into the window followed by /layout, then follow the prompts to configure it the same as if you were installing it, selecting the datasets, associated applications, and other options, and the location where you want it saved to.
+Cut and paste the full folder address and the exe filename into the window followed by a space and /layout, then follow the prompts to configure it the same as if you were installing it, selecting the datasets, associated applications, and other options, and the location where you want it saved to.

 Sean (Bear) Forward has provided lots of CAD Administration Tips